 Where your brain is seeing ridiculous images, is tortured over you’re not quite sure what, you’re moody and weepy; it’s plain awful and debilitating.
-I’ve experienced this and I want to share a few keys to overcoming.
+I’ve experienced this and I want to share a few keys to overcoming, because spiritual warfare can and has affected my health at times, but so have other things that I’ll out line here too.

-One is that sometimes anxiety is a hormonal or nutritional imbalance.
+Sometimes anxiety is a hormonal or nutritional imbalance.
 The Food Matters dvd has great information on the supplement Niacin and magnesium which really help with depression and panic attacks.
 I’ve personally seen two friends have their panic attacks stop when they started supplementing with magnesium, and giving my toddler an Epsom salt bath dramatically improves her mood when she’s weepy.
-(Also helps with constipation, growing pains/cramping and brain function)
+(Also helps with constipation, growing pains/cramping and brain function BUT if your BMI is extremely low, you can overdose easily.
+This is not medical advice; consult a medical practitioner before starting supplements)

 For our battle is not against flesh and blood, but against the rulers, against the … dark world–the spiritual hosts of evil arrayed against us in the heavenly warfare.